Deformation theory of scalar-flat K\"ahler ALE surfaces: Introduction

-\item ${\rm{SU}}(2)$ case: when $\Gamma\subset {\rm{SU}}(2)$, Kronheimer has constructed families of hyperk\"ahler ALE metrics \cite{Kr89} on manifolds diffeomorphic to the minimal resolution of $\CC^2 / \Gamma$.
-In \cite{KrII89}, Kronheimer also proved a Torelli-type theorem classifying hyperk\"ahler ALE surfaces.
-In the $A_k$ case, these metrics were previously discovered by Eguchi-Hanson for $k=1$ \cite{EguchiHanson}, and by Gibbons-Hawking for all $k \geq 1$ \cite{GibbonsHawking}.

-\item Cyclic case: For the $\frac{1}{p} (1,q)$-action, Calderbank-Singer constructed a family of scalar-flat K\"ahler ALE metrics on the minimal resolution of any cyclic quotient singularity \cite{CalderbankSinger}.
-These metrics are toric and come in families of dimension $k-1$, where $k$ is the length of the corresponding Hirzebruch-Jung algorithm.
-For $q=1$ and $q=p-1$, these metrics are the LeBrun negative mass metrics and the toric multi-Eguchi-Hanson metrics, respectively \cite{LeBrunnegative, GibbonsHawking}.
+There are many known examples of scalar-flat K\"ahler ALE metrics.
+In the case that $\Gamma \subset {\rm{SU}}(2)$, Kronheimer constructed and classified the hyperk\"ahler ALE metrics \cite{Kr89, KrII89}.
+Calderbank-Singer constructed a family of scalar-flat K\"ahler ALE metrics on the minimal resolution of any cyclic quotient singularity \cite{CalderbankSinger}.
+For the remaining subgroups of ${\rm{U}}(2)$, the existence of scalar-flat K\"ahler metrics on the minimal resolution of $\CC^2/\Gamma$, was shown by Lock-Viaclovsky \cite{LV14}.